DanielHudson2/SelectJS/README.md

 # What Is This?
-This is a simple JS project demonstrating replacing a browser rendered <select></select> with a custom element that is easier to style.
+This is a simple JS project demonstrating replacing a browser rendered select element with a custom element that is easier to style.